Mass fragmentation collections of each full scan

 A

-object for parallel execution.
-Defaults toSerialParam()
+BiocParallelParamobject for parallel execution.
+Defaults toSerialParam().

 Value

-vector of the same length as object
+An integer vector of the same length as object.

 Each element gives the group index associated with the corresponding